kaka89/springboot-weixin/README.md

-# springboot-weixin
+# SpringCloud-weixin
-create an small project for weixin
+This project is build with spring cloud, and all this is for WeChat Official Account service